rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 WHERE listed_in LIKE '%Documentaries';
 ```

-Objective: Retrieve all movies classified as documentaries.

-13. Find All Content Without a Director
+12. Find All Content Without a Director

 ```sql
 SELECT *